-- (i) for patients with symptoms of a respiratory infection with less than 4 days duration. - (ii) for patients managed in an outpatient setting with general less severe symptoms and in no need for hospitalization or intensive care medicine. - (iii) not for patients working in the health care system. - (iv) not for patient in close contact with vulnerable people e.g. nursing at home. - (v) not for patients belonging to a specific high-risk population (see FOPH website)
+- (i) for patients with symptoms of a respiratory infection with less than 4 days duration.(ii) for patients managed in an outpatient setting with general less severe symptoms and in no need for hospitalization or intensive care medicine. - (iii) not for patients working in the health care system. - (iv) not for patient in close contact with vulnerable people e.g. nursing at home. - (v) not for patients belonging to a specific high-risk population (see FOPH website)

-The reason the FOPH proposed a four days' post-symptom onset is, that the viral load is higher early after symptoms onset.
+The reason the FOPH proposed a four days post-symptom onset is, that the viral load is higher early after symptoms onset.
 However, it may be acceptable to also use the antigen testing in more patients when the objective of testing is mainly an epidemiological assessment.
 For instance, when an elderly home-care is suspected to get contaminated, antigen tests may also be used to conduct a first survey on many residents and healthcare workers, in order to rapidly identify the persons positive with highest risk of transmission.
-However, the CCCM considers that cohorting in such elderly care centers should not be done based on antigen results given the relatively high rate of false negative results estimated to 15%.
+However, the CCCM considers that cohorting in such elderly care centers should not be done based on antigen results given the relatively high rate of false negative results estimated to 15% among symptomatic subjects with COVID-19 symptoms.
+The sensitivity will drop quite significantly for patients with more than 7 days symptoms and among infected asymptomatic individuals, that present a medial viral load about 10 to 100-fold lower than symptomatic subjects.